 Jump to:Page Content

 Thomas E. Patterson is Bradlee Professor of Government and the Press.
-His book, The Vanishing Voter, looks at the causes and consequences of electoral participation.
-His earlier book on the media’s political role, Out of Order, received the American Political Science Association’s Graber Award as the best book of the decade in political communication.
+He is author of the book Informing the News: The Need for Knowledge-Based Journalism, published in October 2013.
+His earlier book, The Vanishing Voter, looks at the causes and consequences of electoral participation, and his book on the media’s political role, Out of Order, received the American Political Science Association’s Graber Award as the best book of the decade in political communication.
 His first book, The Unseeing Eye, was named by the American Association for Public Opinion Research as one of the 50 most influential books on public opinion in the past half century.
-He also is author of Mass Media Election and two general American government texts: The American Democracy and We the People.
+He is also the author of Mass Media Election: How Americans Choose Their President (1980), and two general American government texts: The American Democracy and We the People.
 His articles have appeared in Political Communication, Journal of Communication, and other academic journals, as well as in the popular press.
 His research has been funded by the Ford, Markle, Smith-Richardson, Pew, Knight, Carnegie, and National Science foundations.
 Patterson received his PhD from the University of Minnesota in 1971.

 Thomas Patterson welcomes media inquiries on the following subjects: